CloudEngineHub/awesome-LLM-resourses/README.md

 45. [ART](https://github.com/OpenPipe/ART): rain multi-step agents for real-world tasks using GRPO.
 Give your agents on-the-job training.
 46. [VeRL (`🔥`)](https://github.com/volcengine/verl): Volcano Engine Reinforcement Learning for LLMs.
 47. [LMMs-Engine](https://github.com/EvolvingLMMs-Lab/lmms-engine): A simple, any-to-any modality framework for pretraining and finetuning.
 Lean, flexible, and built for research.
+48. [dLLM](https://github.com/ZHZisZZ/dllm): a library that unifies the training and evaluation of diffusion language models, bringing transparency and reproducibility to the entire development pipeline. `diffusion`

 <div align="right">
     <b><a href="#Contents">↥ back to top</a></b>